jmce22/pands-project/README.md

 ## Pre-analysis

-I downloaded the dataset from I downloaded to iris dataset from https://archive.ics.uci.edu/ml/datasets/iris.
-I saved it as a csv file into the folder where my I worked on my project.
+I downloaded the Iris dataset from https://archive.ics.uci.edu/ml/datasets/iris.
+I saved it as a .csv file into the folder where my I worked on my project.
 There were no headings for the data when I opened the dataset; however, the site which I downloaded the data from did provide the information about what each of the five columns in the dataset represents.
-I used this to add the headings to the data so I could manipulate it. /
+I used this to add the headings to the data so I could manipulate it. \

 The headings for the five columns were given as below:
 1. sepal length in cm